Megwana/beammeup/README.md

 The reason I have chosen this colour scheme for my website is:

 I wanted there to be black and white as reoccuring colours to reflect the night sky.
 The more cream colour was chosen to bring a link between the two and reflect the off-white nature of the moon.
 The fourth colour I wanted to be rather bright because all my other colours are quite neutral.
-The redish Orange, is inspired by the colour of the sun and is used to give a pop of colour and highlight parts of the website.
+The Redish Orange, is inspired by the colour of the sun and is used to give a pop of colour and highlight parts of the website.

 ![Beam Me Up Website's Colour Pallette](assets/images/read.me.images/color-pallette.png)